leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

 Implication
 ~~~~~~~~~~~

-We have already explained that implication introduction is implemented with ``assume``, and implication elimination is written as application.
+We have already explained that implication introduction is implemented with ``fun``, and implication elimination is written as application.

 .. code-block:: lean

+    section
-    variables A B : Prop
+    variable (A B : Prop)

     example : A → B :=
-    assume h : A,
+    fun h : A ↦
-    show B, from sorry
+    show B from sorry

     section
-      variable h1 : A → B
+      variable (h1 : A → B) (h2 : A)
-      variable h2 : A

       example : B := h1 h2
     end
+    end

+Note that there is a section within a section to further limit the scope of
+two new variables.

-Since every example begins by declaring the necessary propositional variables, we will henceforth suppress that declaration in the text.
+Since every example begins by declaring the necessary propositional variables,
+we will henceforth suppress that declaration in the text.

 Conjunction
 ~~~~~~~~~~~